-Egg-shaped leaves are bright green and grow about 2 cm long and up to 8 mm wide.
-Each joint of the stem has two leaves, which may float on or emerge above the surface of the water.
+Egg-shaped leaves are bright green and grow about 2 cm long and up to 8 mm wide, and may be observed at or just above the surface growing in rosettes that resemble small green flowers.
+Below the surface, each joint of the stem has two leaves that grow opposite one another.